 - a balance responsible party attachment agreement if you are a consumer or generator (Annex C7 to the MA-RE terms and conditions Section 2);

-- A scheduling agent attachment agreement if you are a generator (Annex 6 to the MA-RE terms and conditions Section 1);
+- A scheduling agent attachment agreement if you are a generator (rules MA-RE section 1);

 For additional information, please contact your usual account manager or the generic email address of the customer service department for your geographical area.